TheIoTLearningInitiative/InternetOfThingsSensors/documentation/LibrariesLabs.md

 }
 ```

-## 3. Writing some code with UPM/MRAA
+## 3. Writing some code with UPM/MRAA, Temperature

 Lets write a program that reads the temperature from the Barometric sensor and display it in our RGB LCD.